Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31: Observational data

 \subsection{OAJ photometric observations}

-In order to explore the morphology of the nebula in other optical emission lines, we obtained photometric observations with the Javalambre Auxiliary Survey Telescope (JAST80), an 80 cm telescope located at the Observatorio Astrofísico de Javalambre (OAJ), thanks to its Director Discretionary Time (DDT) program, through proposal 2300222 (P.I.
+In order to explore the morphology of the nebula in other optical emission lines, we obtained photometric observations with the Javalambre Auxiliary Survey Telescope (JAST80), an 80 cm telescope located at the Observatorio Astrofísico de Javalambre (OAJ), thanks to its Director's Discretionary Time (DDT) program, through proposal 2300222 (P.I.
 Lumbreras-Calle).
-The camera (T80Cam) is optimal for wide field imaging, thanks to its 9.2k $\times$ 9.2k CCD, with and a pixel scale of 0.55 arcsec pix$^{-1}$, resulting in a Field of View (FoV) of 1.4º $\times$ 1.4º.
-Its primary task is to perform J-PLUS \citep{Cenarro19C}, a 8500 deg$^2$ photometric multiband survey using a set of 12 filters (5 wide, and 7 narrow-medium).
+The camera (T80Cam) is optimal for wide-field imaging, thanks to its 9.2k $\times$ 9.2k CCD, with a pixel scale of 0.55 arcsec pix$^{-1}$, resulting in a Field of View (FoV) of 1.4 deg $\times$ 1.4 deg.
+Its primary task is to perform J-PLUS \citep{Cenarro19C}, a 8500 deg$^2$ photometric multiband survey using a set of 12 filters (five broad and seven narrow or medium).

-Besides the [O~III]5007 and H$\alpha$ emission lines, the other optical emission lines that may be relatively strong and which trace gas with different properties are the [O~II]3727 doublet and the [N~II]6583 and [S~II]6716,6731 lines, since these lines are an important mechanism for the nebula to cool down and given the standard abundances of oxygen, nitrogen and sulfur (e.g. \citealt{Kobayashi}).
-Considering the available filters at the T80cam in JAST80, and the presence of H$\alpha$ near [N~II]6583, we proposed observations using the $J0378$ filter ($\lambda _{eff}$=6606.9~\AA, $W_{eff}$=146.6~\AA), covering both the H$\alpha$ and [N~II]6548,6583 emission lines.
+Considering the available filters on the T80cam in JAST80, we proposed observations using the $J0378$ filter ($\lambda _{eff}$=6606.9~\AA, $W_{eff}$=146.6~\AA), covering both the H$\alpha$ and [N~II]6548,6583 emission lines.
 This allows us to compare our JAST80 images with the existing observations in \cite{Drechsler23,Fesen23} and our spectra.